Mistral Office Tower

-The Mistral Office Tower (Mistral Ofis Kulesi), commonly referred to as Mistral Office or simply Mistral Tower, is a 48-floor, 216 m tall skyscraper in İzmir, Turkey.
+The Mistral Office Tower (Mistral Ofis Kulesi), commonly referred to as Mistral Office or simply Mistral Tower, is a 48-floor, 216 m tall office skyscraper in İzmir, Turkey.
 Located in the extreme northeast corner of the Konak district, it is currently the tallest building in İzmir (the tallest building in Turkey outside of Istanbul, and the 6th tallest building in Turkey overall.)
 Together with the Mistral Residential Tower (38 floors / 154 m), the Mistral Office Tower is part of the Mistral İzmir complex.